William GENIEYS

 - Political scientist who regularly appears in the media: Atlantico, Direct-Montpellier, France 24, Le Monde, Midi-Libre, etc.

-- Production of DVDs on the leading figures in the discipline.
+- Production of DVDs featuring the discipline's leading figures.

 The 5 most representative works

-- William Genieys,The New Custodians of the State.
-The Programmatic Elites in French Society, New Brunswick NJ, Transactions Books, 2010 (213 p.).
+- William Genieys,*The New Custodians of the State: The Programmatic Elites in French Society*, New Brunswick, NJ: Transactions Books, 2010 (213 pp.).

-- William Genieys, Las élites españolas ante el cambio de régimen político(Spanish Elites Facing Political Change), Madrid, Centro de Investigaciones Sociológicas, 2004. [pref.
-Juan Linz], (292 p.).
+- William Genieys, *The Spanish Elites Facing Political Regime Change*, Madrid: Centro de Investigaciones Sociológicas, 2004.
+[Foreword by Juan Linz], (292 pp.).

 The 5 most representative articles